Ankit-kumar-project/DSA-Practice-set/README.md

 <pre>
 # DSA-Practice-set
-1. Maximum and Minimum Element in an Array
+1. Maximum and Minimum Element in an Array (Easy)
+2 .
+Reverse an Array (Easy)
 ...